phoenixframework/phoenix/guides/testing/testing_contexts.md

 $ mix phx.gen.html Blog Comment comments post_id:references:posts body:text
 ```

-We will get a bunch of new functions in the `Hello.Blog` context plus a whole new `describe "comments"` block in our test file.
+We will get a bunch of new functions in the `Hello.Blog` context, plus a whole new `describe "comments"` block in our test file.

 The tests defined for our context are very straight-forward.
 They call the functions in our context and assert on their results.
 As you can see, some of those tests even create entries in the database: